subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 7**: Use try-catch within an async function to handle errors from a promise that randomly resolves or rejects, and log the error message.
 -   **Task 8**: Use the `fetch` API to request data from an invalid URL and handle the error using `.catch()`.
 Log an appropriate error message to the console.
 -   **Task 9**: Use the `fetch` API to request data from an invalid URL within an async function and handle the error using try-catch.
 Log an appropriate error message.

+### Day 13: Modules

+-   **Task 1:** Create a module that exports a function to add two numbers.
+Import and use this module in another script.
+-   **Task 2:** Create a module that exports an object representing a person with properties and methods.
+Import and use this module in another script.
+-   **Task 3:** Create a module that exports multiple functions using named exports.
+Import and use these functions in another script.
+-   **Task 4:** Create a module that exports a single function using default export.
+Import and use this function in another script.
+-   **Task 5:** Create a module that exports multiple constants and functions.
+Import the entire module as an object in another script and use its properties.
+-   **Task 6:** Install a third-party module (e.g., `lodash`) using npm.
+Import and use a function from this module in a script.
+-   **Task 7:** Install a third-party module (e.g., `axios`) using npm.
+Import and use this module to make a network request in a script.
+-   **Task 8:** Use a module bundler like Webpack or Parcel to bundle multiple JavaScript files into a single file.
+Write a script to demonstrate the bundling process.

 ## Resources